May 16, 2023

 The utility rate details for our example

-For our example, we'll use a specific utility rate, the SCE general service time of use rate number 2 (TOU-GS-2).
-Here is a summary of the winter rates under TOU-GS-2.
-You can find all the details about this rate on SCE’s website.
+For this example, we'll use the SCE general service time of use rate, TOU-GS-2.
+Below is a summary of the 2023 winter rates under TOU-GS-2 (illustrative; current rates differ but the rate structure is the same).
+You can pull current rates from SCE's tariff books.
 As mentioned above, the rate has two main components:

 Time of use energy charges, dollars per kWh: